 Connectivity is everything in IoT.
 It allows the different devices to communicate with each other and communicate with other applications and services running in the cloud.

-When making a massive IoT project, a developer needs to design a network that is efficient, simple, and can manage all the connected devices easily.
+When making a massive IoT project (such as environmental monitoring system using IoT), a developer needs to design a network that is efficient, simple, and can manage all the connected devices easily.
 To build such a network, they need some serious knowledge about network design.
-They should also have the minimum knowledge required about network standards, protocols, and technologies like Bluetooth, Zigbee, etc.
+They should also have the minimum knowledge required about network standards, protocols, and technologies like Bluetooth, Zigbee, etc. Sometimes you may need professionals with very specific knowledge, such as how to use IoT Core.

 Any big IoT project with a massive network of devices and systems needs to work with each other’s data.
 However, this raises the concern of privacy issues, data loss, malicious attacks, and more.